nelsonfigueroa/nelson.cloud/content/about.md

 I'm Nelson.
 I'm a Software Engineer with professional experience using technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog to share things I learn and to occasionally rant.

+I'm available for work!
+You can get in touch with me on [LinkedIn](https://www.linkedin.com/in/nelsonfigueroa1/) or by sending an email to `nelson@<this domain>`.

 ## Experience

 Cloud Support Engineer II @ [Pulumi](https://www.pulumi.com/) (Aug 2024 - Present)